How many applications do you receive?

 Is it possible to be accepted into your program without taking the GRE or TOEFL?

-No. All US and Canadian students must take the GRE and, generally, international students take the TOEFL.
+The GRE is no longer required, but international students must take the TOEFL.
 The IELTS and MELAB are also acceptable tests.
-International students who have received (or will receive) a degree from a university with English as the exclusive language of instruction are exempt from the TOEFL requirement, but must take the GRE.
+International students who have received (or will receive) a degree from a university with English as the exclusive language of instruction are exempt from the TOEFL requirement.
+See Rackham's English Proficiency Requirements.

 May I use two smaller writing samples instead of one large one?